mistydemeo/metadater/README.md

 ruby metadater.rb \<directory\>

 Where \<directory\> is the name of the directory to scan.
 The search is recursive - any subdirectories within the specified directory will also be scanned.
+When the search completes, a file named video.yml will be dropped into the scanned directory.

 Options: none, for now.